Sicily: Economy

-Thanks to regular growth in recent years, Sicily is the eighth largest regional economy of Italy in terms of total GDP (see List of Italian regions by GDP).
+Thanks to regular growth, Sicily is the eighth largest regional economy of Italy in terms of total GDP (see List of Italian regions by GDP).
 A series of reforms and investments in agriculture, such as the introduction of modern irrigation systems, has made this important industry competitive.
 In the 1970s, some factories were opened, resulting in growth in the industrial sector.
 In recent years the service industry has become more important due to the opening of several shopping malls and some modest growth in financial and telecommunication activities.
 Tourism is an important source of income for the island, which attracts visitors due to its rich natural and historical heritage.
 Today Sicily is investing a large amount of money into the development of its hospitality industry, to attract even more tourism.
 However, Sicily continues to have a GDP per capita below the Italian average, and higher unemployment than the rest of Italy.
-This difference is mostly caused by the negative influence of the Mafia, which is still active in some areas, although it is much weaker than in the past.